SilverLabUCL/pyNeuroMatic/README.md

     git clone https://github.com/SilverLabUCL/pyneuromatic.git
     cd

-It should be possible to install NMPY using just:
+It should be possible to install pyNeuroMatic using just:

     pip install .

-To develop NMPY, you can use the `dev` extra and the `development` branch:
+To develop pyNeuroMatic, you can use the `dev` extra and the `development` branch:

     git clone https://github.com/SilverLabUCL/pyneuromatic.git
     cd